bke243/projectfinal/README.md

+# CS50
 # RESISTOR ONLINE CALCULATOR

 My project is about an online web application which allows users to perform basics operations on resistors.
-Initially, the application was meant to be entirely designed in python but as a student in electronic filed; it turns out that a web application was a better idea in order to give remote access to myself and everybody in the same field.
+Initially, the application was meant to be entirely designed in python but as a student with some electronic courses; it turns out that a web application was a better idea in order to give remote access to myself and everybody in the same field.

 ## Presentation of the web application
 The Domain name of the web application is  **resistor-onlinecalculator.herokuapp.com** and is hosted on HEOKU freedev plan.